openharmony/arkcompiler_cangjie_ark_interop/doc/README.md

 This repository contains documents related to developing OpenHarmony applications using the Cangjie programming language.
 Feel free to read the documents, participate in the Cangjie developer documentation open-source project, and contribute to improving the developer documentation.

+> **note：**
+>
+> The Cangjie API is currently in Beta.
+For the latest support details, please refer to the API Reference.

 ## Introduction

 Cangjie provides the following developer documentation: